-Alvarezsauridae is a group of bizarre, small coelurosaurs of the Cretaceous Period.
+Primitive Alvarezsaurids-Primitive Thumb-Clawed Dinosaurs (Chapter 18) Alvarezsauridae is a group of bizarre, small coelurosaurs of the Cretaceous Period.
 The more specialized forms belong to the subgroup Parvicursorinae.

 Name Meaning Age Time Length Weight Where found Comments Achillesaurus [legendarily fast Greek hero] Achilles' reptile Late Cretaceous (86-83 MYA) 4.6 ft (1.4 m)?
 Turkey Argentina Known from only a partial skeleton.
 Alvarezsaurus [historian Don Gregorio] Alvarez's reptile Late Cretaceous (86-83 MYA) 4.6 ft (1.4 m)?
 Turkey Argentina Known from only a partial skeleton.
+Bonapartenykus [Argentine paleonologist Jose] Bonaparte's claw Late Cretaceous (83.5-68 MYA) 8.25 ft (2.5 m)?
+Beaver Argentina The largest known alvarezsaurid.
+Closely related to Patagonykus .
+One of the youngest known alvarezsaurids in Argentina.
 Bradycneme heavy shin Late Cretaceous (70.6-65.5 MYA) ?
 Turkey Romania This specimen has also been considered a fossil owl and a troodontid.
-Ceratonykus horned claw Late Cretaceous (85.8-70.6 MYA) 6.6 ft (2 m) Beaver Mongolia Known from a partial skeleton.
+Ceratonykus horned claw Late Cretaceous (85.8-70.6 MYA) 6.6 ft (2 m) Turkey Mongolia Known from a partial skeleton.
 Heptasteornis seven-towns bird Late Cretaceous (70.6-65.5 MYA) ?
-Turkey Romania Like Bradycneme, it was once considered a fossil owl or a troodontid.
+Turkey Romania Like Bradycneme , it was once considered a fossil owl or a troodontid.
 Patagonykus claw of Patagonia [Argentina] Late Cretaceous (91-88 MYA) 5.6 ft (1.7m) Beaver Argentina This dinosaur was the link that let paleontologists connect Alvarezsaurus with the parvicursorines (previously thought to be only distantly related).

-Parvicursorines-Advanced Thumb-Clawed Dinosaurs (Chapter 18) The alvarezsaurids with a specialized pinched foot are grouped into Parvicursorinae (also called "Mononykinae").
+Parvicursorines-Advanced Thumb-Clawed Dinosaurs (Chapter 18)

+The alvarezsaurids with a specialized pinched foot are grouped into Parvicursorinae (also called "Mononykinae").

 Name Meaning Age Time Length Weight Where found Comments Albertonykus Alberta claw Late Cretaceous (72.8-66.8 MYA) 3 ft (90 cm) Turkey Alberta The most complete known North American alvarezsaur (although still very incomplete).
+Albinykus wandering lights claw Late Cretaceous (85.8-83.5 MYA) 2 ft (60 cm) Chicken Mongolia At less than 2.2 lbs (1 kg), one of the smallest dinosaurs other than birds.
+Original specimen found in a curled up position.
 Kol foot Late Cretaceous (85.8-70.6 MYA) 6.6 ft (2 m) Beaver Mongolia One of the largest parvicursorines, currently known only from a foot.
+Some consider it to be a giant Avimimus -like oviraptorosaur rather than an alvarezsaurid.
+Linhenykus Linhe [District] claw Late Cretaceous (84-75 MYA) 2 ft (60 cm) Chicken China A small parvicursorine in which the lateral fingers (II and III) are entirely reduced.
 Mononykus one claw Late Cretaceous (85.8-70.6 MYA) 3 ft (90 cm) Turkey Mongolia The first alvarezsaurid known from relatively complete skeletons, it was once considered an early bird or a bizarre ornithomimosaur.
-Parvicursor small runner Late Cretaceous (85.8-70.6 MYA) 12 in (30 cm) Pigeon Mongolia Known from a partial skeleton, this is a small relative of Shuvuuia and Mononykus.
+Parvicursor small runner Late Cretaceous (85.8-70.6 MYA) 12 in (30 cm) Pigeon Mongolia Known from a partial skeleton, this is a small relative of Shuvuuia and Mononykus .
 Shuvuuia bird Late Cretaceous (85.8-70.6 MYA) 2 ft (60 cm) Chicken Mongolia Known from excellent fossils, including the best-preserved alvarezsaurid skull.
 Xixianykus Xixia [region] claw Late Cretaceous (89.3-85.8 MYA) 19.7 in (50 cm) Chicken China A small early parvicursorine.
-No official genus name Late Cretaceous (85.8-70.6 MYA) 2 ft (60 cm) Chicken Mongolia An excellent skeleton is known, and described as being from Shuvuuia.
-However, new studies suggest it is actually a closer relative of Parvicursor.
-No official genus name; formerly "Ornithomimus" minutus Late Cretaceous (66.8-65.5 MYA) 12 in (30 cm) Pigeon Colorado Isolated bones of a North American parvicursorine were once thought to belong to a tiny species of Ornithomimus .
+No official genus name Late Cretaceous (85.8-70.6 MYA) 2 ft (60 cm) Chicken Mongolia An excellent skeleton is known, and described as being from Shuvuuia .
+However, new studies suggest it is actually a closer relative of Parvicursor .
+No official genus name; formerly " Ornithomimus" minutus Late Cretaceous (66.8-65.5 MYA) 12 in (30 cm) Pigeon Colorado Isolated bones of a North American parvicursorine were once thought to belong to a tiny species of Ornithomimus .